 Wednesday: Bible Study and Prayer 7:00 pm

 Friday: Youth Group 7:00 pm

-Next Week’s Nursery: Laura Shorey
+Next Week’s Nursery: Cassie Shorey

 Volunteers are needed to clean the church.
 The sign-up sheet is on the bulletin board in the Fellowship Hall.